ranjitjhala/flux-tutorial/typ/main.typ

     "Ranjit Jhala",
   ),
   license: "MIT",
-  description: "Programming with Refinement Types with Rust",
+  description: "Programming Rust with Refinement Types",
   repository: "https://github.com/jneug/typst-mantys",

   /// Uncomment one of the following lines to load the above